vmware-workloads/ansible-crdb/aria_installer/README.md

 -   AAP installed and running
 -   Aria / VCF Automation configured with flavour mappings small/medium/large
+-   Note: pulls Ubuntu images from the web.
+If required, alter the template to use a local image (image mapping in VCF Automation required)
 -   Project added to ansible, crediental added with username/password and a template name of 'Cockroach DB Template'
 -   NSX Networking available and project setup to be able to create new routable segments
 -   Python 3.10 or higher on the machine where the script will be executed